 2. Upgrade Your POS

 Your point of sale (POS) system is your passport to making a profit.
-Without an effective POS system, you’ll lose sales, frustrate your employees, and reduce your overall efficiency.
+You'll lose sales, frustrate your employees, and reduce overall efficiency without an effective POS system.

-While having a single cash register at the front of the store might be enough for mediocre smoke shops, you’ll need to make things high-tech if you want to remain competitive.
-Investing in a next-generation POS system will impress your customers, and it will make your employees’ jobs easier.
+While having a single cash register at the front of the store might be enough for mediocre smoke shops, you'll need to make things high-tech to remain competitive.
+Investing in a next-generation POS system will impress your customers, making your employees' jobs easier.

 3. Eliminate Clutter

-Smoke shops suffer from clutter more than almost any other type of business.
-If your customers are confronted with dangling Rasta beads and pot leaf emojis in every corner the moment that they step through your door, they might be so overwhelmed that they leave without buying a single thing.
+Smoke shops suffer from Clutter more than almost any other type of business.
+If your customers are confronted with dangling Rasta beads and pot leaf emojis in every corner when they step through your door, they might be so overwhelmed that they leave without buying a single thing.

-Take a hard look at your inventory; do you really need to be selling every item that’s currently on your shelves?
-If you keep accurate inventory information, it should be easy to identify low-performing items that are ripe for elimination.
-With the dead growth removed from your shop, your best-selling items will be able to shine all the brighter.
+Take a hard look at your inventory; do you need to be selling every item currently on your shelves?
+If you keep accurate inventory information, it should be easy to identify low-performing items ripe for elimination.
+With the slow growth removed from your shop, your best-selling items will be able to shine all the brighter.

-Remember that over-the-top psychedelic head shops aren’t popular with consumers anymore.
-More and more, smoke shops are becoming popular with trendy young people from all walks of life, and members of this crowd might walk right out of a shop that looks like it’s popular with graying deadheads.
+Remember that over-the-top psychedelic head shops aren't popular with consumers anymore.
+However, more and more, smoke shops are becoming popular with trendy young people from all walks of life, and members of this crowd might walk right out of a shop that looks like it's popular with graying deadheads.

 4. Organize Your Products

-If you have pipes mixed in with hacky sacks and blunt wraps, you’re doing something wrong.
-Every part of your shop should flow smoothly; related products should be kept together, and the overall organizational structure of your retail environment should help customers browse through your categories or pick out the exact type of products that they need at a moment’s notice.
+You're doing something wrong if you have pipes mixed in with hacky sacks and blunt wraps.
+Every part of your shop should flow smoothly; Shops should keep related products together.
+The overall organizational structure of your retail environment should help customers browse through your categories or pick out the exact type of products they need at a moment's notice.

 5. Feature Your Top Sellers